top of page

 Budgeting for your tour

 Eating Out: Outside of the many included meals throughout the week, there are opportunities to eat out on the land.
-The restaurants we recommend are in the price range of €7-30 per meal.
+The restaurants we recommend and have group bookings at are in the price range of €20-40 per meal.

 Going Out: If you decide to join the group on our nights out, our Koda Sail reps organise free entries to clubs and nightly drink specials, helping you to save money to be spent elsewhere.
+Bar prices in Croatia are similar to the rest of Western Europe with a beer being €5-7 and cocktails €12-20.

-There is also a bar on board the boat that has a Happy Hour every night with different specials, allowing you to enjoy a cheaper drink if you wish.
+We have a licensed bar on board the boat offering Happy Hour specials each night.
+You can expect the drinks on board to be slightly cheaper than out on the land.
 A bar tab is run on the boat for the week allowing you to pay in cash at the end.
 It is visible all week and you can keep track as you go.

 As a rough guide for your bar tab on board, €100-150 Euro for the week would get you a beer/wine at lunch and dinner, some drinks in the afternoon on the sun deck and then pre-drinks before heading out, for the 7 days while on the boat.

 Excursions: If you choose to do any extra excursions we have on offer, you will need to budget for these.
-To do everything, it generally is around €130-180 per person.
+To do everything, it generally is around €150-200 per person.
 These prices are just a guide as excursions change from season to season.

 Tipping: Tipping is not compulsory and it’s entirely up to you if you decide to give extra to your Koda Sail crew.
 It’s definitely not expected, but is very much appreciated.